E&M is an award-winning online magazine at the forefront of independent European media.

-E&M is an online lifestyle magazine created by young Europeans for young Europeans.
-Its motto is to "make Europe personal", because Europe is often only identified with politics and bureaucracy.
-The magazine was founded in September 2007 and first published in July 2008, and since then we've been writing about every possible "Europe" - the Europe of young masters students, the Europe of Chernobyl survivers, the Europe of the European Commission, the Europe of immigrants and the Europe of ex-pats.
+Our motto is to "make Europe personal", because Europe is often only identified with politics and bureaucracy.
+The magazine was founded in September 2007 and first published in July 2008, and since then we've been writing about every possible "Europe" - the Europe of young masters students, the Europe of Chernobyl survivors, the Europe of the European Commission, the Europe of immigrants and the Europe of expats.

-During the last three years, the magazine has published a new issue every three months and built up an online community of more than 1500 participants.
+Over the past nine years, the magazine has published a new issue every three months and built up an online community of more than 1500 participants.
 More than one hundred authors have written for the magazine.
 The founding team comprises eight people with six different nationalities, and the writers and readers come from twenty different countries.
 Editors, authors and community work together voluntarily for a common goal: to capture the feeling of a new, transnational lifestyle.

 The magazine is not funded by the EU or affiliated bodies, although we have received some prize money and some funding for individual events.
-All participants are independent volunteers.
+Everyone involved in the magazine is an independent volunteer.
 Find out more about our partners here.

 History of the project

 E&M was born in September 2007.
 Six of our founders met for the first time in Berlin as part of the Studienkolleg zu Berlin programme.
-The programme invites students from all over Europe to study European topics for a year.
-The idea arose that we could use the year together in Berlin to create an online magazine: in spite of our different backgrounds, we all agreed that for young people like us who were enthusiastic about Europe, there was no magazine in the European media landscape with which we could identify as "Europeans".
-So what could be more obvious than to start one of our own?
+There, the idea of an online magazine arose: in spite of different backgrounds, the founders all agreed that for young people who were enthusiastic about Europe, there was no magazine in the European media landscape with which they could identify as "Europeans".
+The obvious solution for those founders was to create a magazine of their own.

-On July the 1st, 2008, the first edition was published and presented to the media.
-During the next year, dozens of collaborators joined us.
-With them, we developed the concept further.
-By now, more than one hundred authors have written for the magazine.
+A frantic few months of planning and preparation followed the conception of E&M, and then, on 1 July 2008, the first edition was published and presented to the media.
 In 2010, the project was nominated for the Charlemagne Youth Prize (we were the UK nominee), and in 2011, we won first prize!

 A magazine for the whole self

-We believe that if Europe is understood as nothing more than a political unit with corresponding institutions in Brussels and Strasbourg, this will hardly encourage people to identify with it.
-Hence, the central aim of E&M is to make Europe more personal.
-Taking this aim seriously meant designing a magazine for the whole self.
-Accordingly, the concept of E&M relates to the human body as a symbol: Brain, Heart, Diaphragm, Baby, Legs.
+We believe that if Europe is understood as nothing more than a political unit with corresponding institutions in Brussels and Strasbourg, people will struggle to identify with it.
+The five sections of our quarterly magazine reflect different ways of thinking about Europe as represented by the human body: Brain, Heart, Diaphragm, Baby, Legs.